 Logic dictates that any large decrease in California homeownership, such as the one currently underway, should lead to a correspondingly large increase in demand for rental housing.
 After all, displaced former owners have to live somewhere.
 After a long period of low renter activity, demand for rentals is now on the increase, and will remain high until rents have risen to squeeze out the less affluent in the area.
 Expect demands for rent control, especially from the older and wealthier districts such as Contra Costa, Alameda, west Los Angeles and Orange counties.

 Builders of multi-family units have come to the same conclusion: they are now building new apartments, in the expectation that new renters will arrive to occupy them.
-41,000 multi-family construction starts took place in 2013, up 30% from 2012.
+43,300 multi-family construction starts took place in 2014, roughly level with.

-first tuesday forecasts that apartment construction will continue to increase at the same pace in 2014,-2015.
+first tuesday forecasts that apartment construction will continue to increase at a slightly quicker pace in 2015.
 The next peak in multi-family starts is expected in 2018-2019.
-California lost 1.5 million jobs in the years immediately following December 2007, and those jobs will be returning, along with one million additional jobs needed to support the three million people that will have been added to the population between 2007 and the time it takes to recover jobs lost.
+California lost 1.5 million jobs in the years immediately following December 2007, and those jobs have finally returned, though one million additional jobs needed to support the three million people have been added to the population between 2007 and 2015.

 As the growing occupancy-aged population combines with the nascent job-market recovery, the potential demand we see will be realized, producing a sharp rebound in the builders’ market for apartments.
 For the moment, however, rental housing is not scarce, particularly in the inland communities.
 No reason exists to expect any overall scarcity within two or three years.